firebase/FirebaseUI-iOS/FirebasePhoneAuthUI/README.md

 FUIPhoneAuth *phoneProvider = [FUIAuth defaultAuthUI].providers.firstObject;
 [phoneProvider signInWithPresentingViewController:currentlyVisibleController phoneNumber:nil];
 ```

-## Customizing
-Customizing of Phone Auth is planned to be implemented in 2017 Q4

 ## Integration cheat sheet
 Here you can find steps things that need to be checked in case of any issues with Firebase Phone Auth integration problems.